R3Conclave/conclave-core-sdk/docs/docs/enclave-modes.md

 !!! note
-    If your enclave uses reflection and/or Java serialization, some additional configuration files may be required for simulation mode and above.
+    If your enclave uses reflection and/or Java serialization, some additional configuration files may be required when advancing from mock mode to other modes.
     See [Conclave configuration options](enclave-configuration.md#conclave-configuration-options) and
     [Assisted configuration of Native Image Builds](enclave-configuration.md#assisted-configuration-of-native-image-builds)
     for more details.